The Networking Software for Zero Trust Security

 - Protocol for communication is both secure and performant.
 DxOdyssey implements reliable, stream-oriented tunnels over UDP.
 It makes use of a number of techniques similar to TCP, including retransmission, selective acknowledgments, and congestion control.
 Its use of UDP eliminates certain types of latency and makes connectivity more reliable.

-- Servers are “invisible” to the outside world.
-DxOdyssey tunnels utilize random UDP ports, making them invisible to port scanners and other hacking tools.
+- Servers and users are “invisible” to the outside world.
+DxOdyssey tunnels utilize random UDP ports that are outbound initiated, making them invisible to port scanners and other hacking tools since no inbound ports are opened on the firewall.

 Highly Available Micro-Tunnels for Uninterrupted Access